EXP-code/EXP-container/Binder/README.md

 > [!NOTE]
 > TL;DR: Drop this `Dockerfile` in a directory identified to BinderHub
-> as a repository and it will build!
+> as a repository and it will pull in everything it needs from github
+> and build!

 ## Directory contents